draios/sysdig-cloud-scripts/SAML/README.md

 Helper scripts found here are used to enable SAML configuration in on-premises Sysdig Monitor environments.
-See the full documentation at (URL).
+See the full documentation at [here](https://support.sysdig.com/hc/en-us/articles/115003596326).